2025 News

 Empowering Young Minds with Abby Invents

 Despite her pioneering discoveries, Dr. Arlyne Simon didn’t identify as a patent holder or inventor for nearly five years after her groundbreaking innovation.
 It wasn’t until she watched the movie Hidden Figures in 2017 that she began to talk about her patents and innovations openly.
-The film, which celebrated the overlooked contributions of Black women to NASA’s space program, sparked a pivotal moment for Dr. Simon.
+The film, which highlighted the important contributions of women to NASA’s space program, sparked a pivotal moment for Dr. Simon.
 As she reflected, “When I watched Hidden Figures, I think it inspired me to not want to be hidden anymore.”
 Before this moment, she admitted, “Many of my friends did not know that I had invented something.”
-Seeing the film motivated her to share her story and embrace her role as an inventor.
-Shortly after, in 2018, she published her first children’s book, Abby Invents Unbreakable Crayons.
-Recognizing the lack of diversity in the traditional image of inventors, Dr. Arlyne Simon crafted the Abby Invents series to challenge stereotypes and inspire young readers to see themselves as changemakers.
-As she explains, “Kids don’t have to wait until they’re adults to know they can be inventors.”
-Through Abby’s adventures, Dr. Simon seeks to redefine what it means to invent—showcasing problem-solving, creativity, and resilience as essential tools that are accessible to everyone, especially to children.

-The heart of the series lies in its relatability and empowerment.
-Dr. Simon shared that inventors have historically been portrayed as older white men, a depiction that she herself struggled to identify with, even after obtaining patents.
-Her books break this mold, introducing Abby—a bright, inquisitive young girl whose inventive spirit echoes the universal curiosity of childhood.
-“If Abby can be an inventor, so can they,” Dr. Simon remarked, emphasizing the transformative power of seeing oneself reflected in stories.
+The heart of the series lies in its relatability and message of empowerment.
+Dr. Simon shared that she didn’t always see herself in the traditional image of an inventor, even after obtaining patents.
+Her books break that mold by introducing Abby—a bright, inquisitive young girl whose inventive spirit captures the universal curiosity of childhood.
+“If Abby can be an inventor, so can they,” Dr. Simon remarked, emphasizing the power of storytelling to inspire young minds.

 Beyond entertainment, Abby Invents offers lessons in perseverance and innovation.
 One of Abby’s key challenges mirrors Simon’s own journey: navigating self-doubt and overcoming failures.
 By weaving these real-life struggles into Abby’s narrative, Dr. Simon hopes young readers will embrace failure as a natural and vital step toward success.
 Parents and educators have already reported the book’s impact—children turning garages into makeshift labs or brainstorming inventive solutions inspired by Abby’s journey.